Gyanreyer/react-hover-video-player/docs/BREAKING.md

 ### Removes `shouldSuppressPlaybackInterruptedErrors` prop

-After some rewrites, the `shouldSuppressPlaybackInterruptedErrors` is not as necessary as it used to be, so it is being removed.
+The `shouldSuppressPlaybackInterruptedErrors` prop is being removed, as it is not really needed anymore.

 This prop defaulted to `true` and was not commonly used, so will likely not impact many people.
 You can simply remove the prop and things will continue functioning as normal.